What is a Feature Store?

 A feature store is a tool for storing commonly used features.
 When data scientists develop features for a machine learning model, those features can be added to the feature store.
 This makes those features available for reuse.

-When new examples (e.g. users of an application, customers of a business, or items in a product catalog) are added, the previously developed features will be pre-computed so that the features are available for inference.
+When new examples (e.g. users of an application, customers of a business, or items in a product catalog) arrive, the data can be pre-computed and stored as features in your feature store so that features are readily available for training or inference.

-Feature stores pull data from enterprise data warehouses or streaming applications.
-The data is transformed to produce features for ML models and applications, then it’s stored in the feature store.
-Those features can then be retrieved and served to model training jobs or scoring applications.
+Feature stores capture features from enterprise data warehouses or streaming applications in an online and offline store, syncing the values between the two stores.
+Those features can then be retrieved and served for model training jobs or inference applications.

 What are the Advantages and Disadvantages of a Feature Store?